Sonatina for Piano

-A lot of students of Beryl Chempin won prizes playing this work, particularly Richard Wise, who won the BRMB Young Musician of the Midlands with it.
+A lot of the students of Beryl Chempin won prizes playing this work, particularly Richard Wise, who won the BRMB Young Musician of the Midlands with it.

 The early performances of these and other works were played from Andrew's handwritten scores.
 The biro didn't photocopy well, so I eventually got Andrew's early works typeset, or did them myself.
 The proof reading was a time consuming job!

 Later on, in August 2000, Duncan Honeybourne performed the Piano Sonata No.1 at the Three Choirs Festival, while he was still a student.

-Duncan went on to give numerous performances in his recitals championing British composers.
+Duncan went on to give numerous further performances in his recitals championing British composers.

 American pianist, Anne Madison, gave a number of performances in Vienna, England and the USA and recorded the work in Vienna on CD, entitled 'Messen und Sonaten', in 2001.
 Being a linguist and German speaker, I loved thd trips we made to Vienna for various concerts given by Anne and horn player, Jim Lowe, and talks given by Andrew.